lelainep4664/lelainep4664.github.io/_posts/2018-12-21-Flag-Project.md

 ## United States Flag by Lelaine Perez

 ## Describe your program
-The country I chose to design for was the Untited States because I thought that I would be able to program the Flag in time however, I didn't exactly finish the flag program so I think that I will overall get a practioner at the most however, the program doesnt exactly run the way I wanted it to since the flag does not scale correctly down to a specific size. so far it only scales to 100 or 200.
+The country I chose to design for was the Untited States because I thought that I would be able to program the Flag in time however, I didn't exactly finish the flag program so I think that I will overall get a practitioner at the most however, the program doesnt exactly run the way I wanted it to since the flag does not scale correctly down to a specific size. so far it only scales to 100 or 200. so the code has some problems however I think I have an understanding of what went wrong with the code.

 ## Current output